rop14009/WegrzynLab/readme.md

 Full-length coverage requirement: (0 - 1, not including 0) Here you will enter the full length coverage requirement (recommended starting value = 0.7)

-Minimum Evalue: (decimal form: 0.00001 or scientific notation form 1e-5) Here you will enter the minimum e-value to be used in best hit selection (recommended starting value = 1e-5)
+Minimum Evalue: (decimal form 0.00001 or scientific notation form 1e-5) Here you will enter the minimum e-value to be used in best hit selection (recommended starting value = 1e-5)

 Generate XML for Blast2GO: (yes / no)